 At the end of this path section, we cross to the right bank of the stream and walk parallel to it, into an olive grove.
 We cross the stream a couple more times, until we come to a dirt road that also crosses the stream.
 We are now walking on this road, having the streambed on our left.
 In a little while, at a fork in the road, we take the left branch, which goes just next to the riverbed.
 As we ascend, we can make out sections of kalderimi in the road.
 Approaching Promiri, the road becomes asphalt and then stone paved.

 We pass over the central church of the Dormition of the Theotokos, built in 1760.
 A little further up is the village square, where we will definitely have a long stop for coffee or refreshments.
 So far we have walked about three hours from Katigiorgis.

 Now it`s time to walk back.
 Keeping on the main street we come to exit the village.
 After the gas station there is an information board on the side of the road made by the Friends of the Kalderimi of South Pelion.
-A few meters on, the cobbled path branches off descending into the ravine, going to Platanias and we follow it.
-In a few minutes we reach a crossroads with a pole (attention!)
-The cobbled path to Platanias continues straight, but we go left, changing direction now to Rodia.
+A few meters on, the cobbled stone path branches off descending into the ravine, going to Platanias and we follow it.
+We cross a stream and in a few minutes we reach a crossroads signed with a pole (attention!)
+The path to Platanias continues straight, but we go left, changing direction now towards Rodia.
 In a few meters we see on our left an old fountain without water.